IMLA’s Aims and Objectives

 All Full Members are entitled to send one representative to the Executive Committee (ExCo) meetings.
 All Full Members are invited to put forward items for inclusion on the agenda.
 Additionally, specialist employees of Full Members are able to attend IMLA meetings, at the Chairman’s discretion, when relevant subjects are on the agenda for discussion.
 On occasions, Members may be asked to vote on issues, in which circumstances one representative of each Member will be entitled to vote.
 In the event of a tied vote the Chairman shall have the casting vote.

 IMLA also welcomes prospective Full Members to come and observe ExCo meetings.
-Any Member wishing to invite a colleague who is considering membership should advise the Executive Director.
+Any firm which is considering membership should contact the Executive Director (Kate.Davies@imla.org.uk).

 IMLA Management Committee/Board